freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-076.md

 ## Description
 <section id='description'>

-Using the same style selector in the previous step, make the font size of the items and prices by using a value of `18px`.
+Using the same style selector in the previous step, make the font size of the items and prices larger by using a value of `18px`.

 </section>